Global Contrast Masked Autoencoders Are Powerful Pathological Representation Learners: Methodology

-As a decoder $f_{de}$, tile feature extraction consists of eight transformer blocks.
-In addition to the latent representation $\mathcal{V}_{patch(vis)}$, which is used to indicate the missing patch.
-The mask token also contains the position embedding of all patches, which is used to reconstruct the missing pixels.
-The normalized tiles are used as the target to calculate the MSE loss, Eq.
-(4).
-The random sampling strategy of the tiles can remove redundant information and realize the difficult proxy task that can not directly reconstruct the original missing pixels from adjacent patches.
-However, it can only represent the internal features of each tile, but can not represent the feature relationship between different tiles.
+In addition to the latent representation $\mathcal{V}_{patch(vis)}$ , the input also includes a shared, learned vector mask token $\mathcal{V}_{mask-token}$, which is used to indicate the missing patches.
+The mask token also contains the position embeddings of all patches, which are used to reconstruct the missing pixels.
+The normalized tiles are used as the target to calculate the MSE loss, as shown in Eq.~\ref{eq:4}.

+The random tile sampling strategy can remove redundant information and realize the difficult pretext process of directly reconstructing the original missing pixels from their adjacent patches.
+However, the strategy can only represent the internal features of each tile and cannot represent the feature relationships between different tiles.

-\subsection{Global Feature Extraction}
+\subsection{Global feature extraction}

-Global feature extraction is implemented through contrastive learning \cite{23}.
-The latent representation $V_{patch(vis)}$ is not only inputted to the decoder for image reconstruction, but also updated to memory bank \textbf{B} with a momentum coefficient $\tau$ for storing global features.We have designed the momentum update feature in a different way to the momentum update model parameters in MoCo, using only a separate encoder and memory bank to enable contrastive learning.Specifically, it is known that the latent representation at the output of the current epoch encoder is $V_{patch(vis)}$ and the latent representation deposited in \textbf{B} from the previous epoch is $V'_{patch(vis)B}$.
-The latent representation $V_{patch(vis)B}$ deposited in \textbf{B} from the current epoch is
+Global feature extraction is implemented through contrastive learning~\cite{kather_jakob_nikolas_2018_1214456}.
+The latent representation $\mathcal{V}_{patch(vis)}$ is not only inputted to the decoder for image reconstruction but also updated to a memory bank B with a momentum coefficient of t for storing global features.
+The memory bank is a fixed-length, dynamically updated queue for storing feature embeddings of data samples.
+In the contrastive learning task, some features can be randomly selected from the memory bank and embedded as negative samples, which can alleviate the limitation of batch size on contrastive learning performance.
+We design the momentum update feature differently from the momentum update model parameters in MoCo, using only a separate encoder and a memory bank to enable contrastive learning.
+Specifically, it is known that the latent representation at the output of the encoder in the current epoch is $\mathcal{V}_{patch(vis)}$ , and the latent representation deposited in B from the previous epoch is $\mathcal{V}'_{patch(vis)B}$.
+The latent representation $\mathcal{V}_{patch(vis)B}$ deposited in B during the current epoch is

-The main reason for this design $V_{patch(vis)B}$ is twofold: 1. it can alleviate the differences in features of the same sample in different epochs caused by different model parameters and random masks during the training process of the network.
-2. Combining adjacent epoch features can construct pathological feature representations with higher information density, thus improving the generic feature representation capability of GCMAE.
+The main reason for this design of $\mathcal{V}_{patch(vis)B}$ is twofold: 1. it can alleviate the differences among the features of the same sample in different epochs caused by the use of different model parameters and random masks during the training process of the network.
+2. Combining features from adjacent epochs enables the construction of pathological feature representations with higher information density, thus improving the generic feature representation capability of the GCMAE.